JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   Monster classes needed some tweaks, and monsters in the volcano level need coding

   Boss for the volcano level is TBD.
 Maybe the volcano level will be the last level.

+  **6/2/14**

+  Joey:

+  incomplete GUI and screen, will complete in near future

+  Monster and Player classes near completion, awaiting implementation in test code

+  Inventory code completed, sort code should be working, awaiting creation of GUI that uses Inventory code (renders into a panel)

+  Map creation started, tile classes created, awaiting implementation in screen to render map

+  **Note for all textures and sprites, create placeholders I (joey) will later replace them with proper images.**

+  Awaiting proper implementation of drawing player and monsters to screen.

+  Sean, you need to create arraylists of Players and monsters and loop paint each one in the list